 Getting to the Outer Banks

-Some of my friends drove down to the Outer Banks…some of us flew into Norfolk and then drove to Corolla for the vacation.
+Some of my friends drove down to our Outer Banks vacation…some of us flew into Norfolk and then drove to Corolla for the vacation.
 Flying into Norfolk and then driving to Corolla was pretty easy.
 It’s just over a two-hour drive.

-Tip: In my opinion, the best time to visit Corolla is late April.
+Tip: In my opinion, the best time to have an Outer Banks vacation is late April.
 The rates are much cheaper than in the middle of Summer.
 And there are a lot fewer people!

 Corolla Outer Banks Vacation Attractions

 There are several areas we visited within Corolla itself:

 The lighthouse is still functioning and stands 162 feet tall.
 The brick exterior remains unpainted to help sailors discern which lighthouse they are looking at.
 This lighthouse still retains its original first-order Fresnel lens.

 If you want to climb to the top, be prepared for 220 spiral staircase steps!